 DONA certified doulas must earn a minimum amount of contact hours of continuing education approved by a recognized organization (See recertification guide/packet).
 Contact hours must be earned during the three (3) year certification period.

 Submit Fees & Documentation

-Doulas should submit the completed paperwork and recertification processing fee of $80, postmarked before the expiration of certification.
+Doulas should submit the completed processing fee and paperwork online before the expiration of certification.

-Official paperwork should include a completed DONA Application/Affidavit for Doula Recertification (Birth or Postpartum) verifying your attendance at the continuing education program(s), as well as a copy of the Certificate of Attendance indicating the number of hours earned, the name of the approving organization, the topic, the date and your name.
+The recertification fee auto populates in the doulas member portal six months before certification expiration.
+Once the fee has been paid(step one), doulas will receive instructions and a link to the online submission form(step two).
+Official paperwork submitted online should include a completed DONA Application/Affidavit for Doula Recertification (Birth Application or Postpartum Application) verifying attendance at the continuing education program(s), as well as a copy of the Certificate of Attendance indicating the number of hours earned, the name of the approving organization, the topic, the date and your name.
 Alternative contact hours should be documented as described in the Birth Recertification Guide or Postpartum Recertification Guide.